Frequently Asked Questions

 What kind of auctions do you hold?

-The Commissioners of the Land Office holds both real estate and mineral auctions throughout the year.
+The Commissioners of the Land Office (CLO) holds both real estate and mineral auctions throughout the year.

-The Real Estate Division conducts live auctions annually for the purpose of leasing agricultural lands managed by the Land Office.
-Bidders bid on the annual rent, with the appraised rent being the minimum acceptable bid.
+The Real Estate Division conducts live auctions annually for the purpose of leasing agricultural lands managed by the CLO.
+Bidders bid on the annual rent, with the appraised rent set as the minimum acceptable bid.
 Occasionally leases are offered for commercial purposes such as residential, industrial or commercial development.

-Land sale auctions are occasionally held at the discretion of the Land Office.
+Land sale auctions are occasionally held at the discretion of the CLO.
 Land sale auctions will be advertised in a brochure that is available in electronic format and by direct mail.
-All land sales are auctioned at public bid.
+All land sales are publicly auctioned.
 Check the Auction Information page for land sale auction notifications.

-Mineral auctions are done through a sealed bid process for a three-year lease term.
-If bidders are approved by the Land Office, they are able to bid electronically at minerals auctions.
+Mineral auctions are held through a sealed bid process for a three-year lease term.
+Once bidders are approved by the CLO, they are able to bid electronically at minerals auctions.
 If production is achieved, the term of the lease is extended, as long as there is production in paying quantities.

 How often are these auctions held?

 Agricultural property auctions are held each year in the fall, usually beginning in late October and extending into November, if necessary.
-About one-fifth of the Land Office’s agricultural properties are offered for lease each year.
+About one-fifth of the CLO’s agricultural properties are offered for lease each year.
 The Oklahoma Constitution limits the term of agricultural leases to five years or less.

-Mineral auctions are held six times a year.
-Tracts offered at auction are based on a nomination process, and become available as nominated.
+Mineral auctions are now held four times a year.
+Tracts offered at auction are based on a nomination process and become available as nominated.

-What type of activities can the Land Office lands be used for?
+What type of activities can the CLO lands be used for?

 Commissioners of the Land Office agricultural leases may be used for farming and ranching, as well as for hunting and recreational use.